 LEGISLATIVE BUDGET NOTES.
 Document providing detail about the biennial operating budget.

 LEGISLATIVE BUILDING.
-The domed capitol building of the state of Washington containing both the House and Senate chambers and the offices of the Governor, Lt.
-Governor, Treasurer, Auditor and Secretary of State.
+The domed capitol building of Washington State, also called the Legislative Building, contains the House and Senate chambers as well as offices for the Governor, Lieutenant Governor, Treasurer, and Secretary of State.

 LEGISLATIVE DIGEST AND HISTORY OF